apify/apify-docs/docs/crawling_basics/processing_data.md

 ---
 title: Processing data
-description: Learn how to process the data you scraped using the Apify SDK.
+description: Learn how to process the data you scraped using the Apify SDK and how to convert JSON to Excel files using the Apify API.
 menuWeight: 21.9
 category: web scraping academy
 paths: